 The principle of strict liability is applied in situations where urine/blood samples collected from an athlete have produced adverse analytical results.
 It means that each athlete is strictly liable for the substances found in his or her sample, and that an anti-doping rule violation occurs whenever a prohibited substance (or its metabolites or markers) is found, whether or not the athlete intentionally or unintentionally used a prohibited substance or was negligent or otherwise at fault (https://www.wada-ama.org/en/questions-answers/strict-liability-in-anti-doping).

 World Anti-Doping Agency (WADA)

-The Prohibited List is updated annually following an extensive consultation process.
+The Prohibited List is updated annually (Update Prohibited list 2022) following an extensive consultation process.
 Additional substances or methods may be added to the List at any time during the year but this will only occur after a three month notice period.